vsrinivas/fuchsia/bin/trace/README.md

     --duration=[10s]: Trace will be active for this long after the session has been started --output-file=[/data/trace.json]: Trace data is stored in this file --spec-file=[none]: Tracing specification file
-    --upload-bot=[none]: Buildbot builder name
-    --upload-master=[none]: Name of the buildbot master
-    --upload-point-id=[none]: Integer identifier of the sample
-    --upload-server-url=[none]: Url of the Catapult dashboard server
 ```